Where do we plant trees?

 In planting the trees and maintaining the plots, we receive excellent support from the local community.
 Greenland youth assisted tree planting efforts in the past, sponsored by the south Greenland municipality and getting some financing from supermarket chain Brugseni.
 Having a Greenland resident in our team is a great way to engage and create enthusiasm among the people who live in the region.

 I’ve offset.
 Can I now keep on flying and using hydrocarbon fuels a lot?

 We all should aim to decrease our CO2 emissions in the first place.
-However, our plantations reduce the amount of CO2 already in the atmosphere.
+This climate awareness message features at the top of our list.
+However, our plantations also reduce the amount of CO2 already in the atmosphere.

 It would take more than the available arable land to reverse the hundreds of gigatons of CO2 already in the atmosphere.
 So, what we offer is a way to reduce CO2 impacts while engaging in various other benefits (youth education, sustainable forestry).